JiguangLi/Blaze_Function/README.md

 </pre>

 ### Boundary_Correction.py:
-<p>The Boundary_correction functions calculares a weighted average of the blaze-removed spectrum of the two orders that can
+<p>The Boundary_correction functions calculates a weighted average of the blaze-removed spectrum of the two orders that can
 be used as a better estimate of the blaze function in the overlapping region.</p>
 <p>The function allows users to specify 2 parameters:
 <p><li>order1: the left order of a spectrum, which is an n1 by 2 dataframe, in which the first column records wavelength and the second column records intensity.</li>